phoe-trash/lispfurc/README.md

 # lispfurc
-Furcadia client stack written in Common Lisp
+### Furcadia client stack written in Common Lisp
+This isn't working just yet, but slowly, it'll come into full glory.